gina-alaska/gina-rails-template/README.md

 This is the start of a basic rails template.

+There are 3 main actions that it will perform

+* basic gem and git configuration for a new application
+  * Adds haml and bower-tools gems
+  * Installs bootstrap and font-awesome js libs and adds them to the application.{js|css} manifest files
+* add authentication (optional)
+  * Creates a couple of controllers, models and some views that can be used to help
+* create cookbook (optional)

 By default it will add the following gems, along with authentication stuff described later on

 * haml          - simple view syntax